spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/installation-and-setup.md

 php artisan vendor:publish --provider="Spatie\UptimeMonitor\UptimeMonitorServiceProvider"
 ```

-This is the default contents of the configuration:
+The default contents of the configuration looks like this:

 ```php
 return [